geez0219/website-ng/src/assets/branches/r1.0/example/image_generation/cvae.md

 ```

 ### Customize `Ops`
-`Ops` are the basic components of `Network`.
-They can be logic for loss calculation, model update units, and even model itself is also considered as an `Op`.
-Some `Ops` are pre-defined in FastEstimator like cross entropy, but for the logic that is not there yet, users need to define their own `Ops`. **Please keep all `Ops` backend consistent with model backend**.
-(All `Ops`need to be implemented in Tensorflow if the model is built from Tensorflow.
-Same for Pytorch.)
+`Ops` are the basic components of a `Network`.
+They can be logic for loss calculation, model update units, or even the model itself.
+Some `Ops` such as cross entropy are pre-defined in FastEstimator, but for any logic that is not there yet, users need to define their own `Ops`. **Please keep all custom `Ops` backend-consistent with your model backend**.
+In this case all `Ops` need to be implemented in TensorFlow since our model is built from Tensorflow.

 #### Customize Ops - SplitOp
-Because the encoder output serves as mean and log of variance, we need to split them into two outputs.
+Because the encoder output contains both mean and log of variance, we need to split them into two outputs:

 ```python